ChumpChief/ProjectTemplate/README.md

 This repo provides Github Actions for:
 * **CI** - Runs all checks against the repo on push and PRs, and is appropriate to use as a blocking status check.
 * **Create Github Release** - For a given branch: consumes changesets, bumps versions, produces changelogs, creates a git tag, and creates a Github release.
-* **Publish to NPM (IN PROGRESS)** - For a given release tag: publishes to NPM and updates the Github release with links to the published packages.
+* **Publish to NPM** - For a given release tag: publishes to NPM and updates the Github release with links to the published packages.

 ## Verdaccio